paudetseis/academic-kickstart/content/authors/eberlein/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Alumni
 ---

-Charlotte is a BSc undergraduate in Geology-Physics at the University of Ottawa, working on imaging the Cascadia subduction zone using receiver functions.
+Charlotte obtained her BSc in Geology-Physics at the University of Ottawa, working on imaging the Cascadia subduction zone using receiver functions.
+She will start an MSc at the University of Waterloo in September 2026.